Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 Get Water Ready

-Because you should avoid using harsh chemicals or abrasive brushes, hot water is your best choice for removing stubborn stains.
+Because you should avoid needing harsh chemicals or abrasive brushes, hot water is your best choice for removing stubborn stains.
 Hot water is particularly efficient in removing grime, oil, and other substances that may be stuck to your floors.

 Follow the product’s instructions and add the appropriate amount to your hot water.
 If you have a spray mop, you may purchase cartridges with a ready solution that is safe for marble floors, such as Bona Stone.